gprohorov/big-id-task/README.md

 Advantages: memory load is low.

-Processing time: 20% lower than that of **ExecutorService** approach.
+Processing time: 15% lower than that of the ordinary **ExecutorService** approach.  https://github.com/gprohorov/big-id-task/tree/ex-service

 In the Main class raw results  are written to console via **aggregator.showRawResults()**